If it's your first time filing taxes for your small business, make sure you're prepared in just six easy steps.

 If you’re a new business owner, you may be unsure if you have to file small business taxes.

-If you’re self-employed, you are required to file a tax return if you made at least $400 from any one client.
+If you’re self-employed, you are required to file a tax return if you made net earnings of at least $400.
 If you own a business, you must file a return, even if you didn’t make a profit.

 Some taxpayers may also opt to file a tax return if they qualify for credits, overpaid taxes, or are facing another situation where they may be due a refund.